brianc/node-postgres/README.md

   if(err) throw err;
   var query = new QueryStream('SELECT * FROM generate_series(0, $1) num', [1000000])
   var stream = client.query(query)
-  stream.pipe(JSONStream.stringify()).pipe(process.stdout)
-})
+  //release the client when the stream is finished stream.on('end', done) stream.pipe(JSONStream.stringify()).pipe(process.stdout) })
 ```